dsnahil/Kill-Doctor-Magic/README.md

  - **Graphical Map Generation:**
    - Added functionality in `World` to generate and save a PNG map of the mansion.
  - **Target Character’s Pet:**
-   - Added a pet for Doctor Lucky that is included in the room description.
+   - Added a pet for Doctor Magic that is included in the room description.
    - Implemented a command (`movepet`) to move the pet, and an extra credit wandering pet feature that uses DFS traversal.
  - **Testability Enhancements:**
    - Many fields (such as the DFS path and pet index) have been changed to protected to facilitate unit testing.